Node Classification Meets Link Prediction on Knowledge Graphs: Abstract

 \section{Abstract}

-Node classification and link prediction are widely studied tasks in graph representation learning.
-While both transductive node classification and link prediction operate over a \emph{single} input graph, they are studied in isolation so far, which leads to discrepancies.
-Node classification models take as input a graph with node features and incomplete node labels, and implicitly assume that the input graph is relationally complete, i.e., no edges are missing from the input graph.
-This is in sharp contrast with link prediction models that are solely motivated by the relational incompleteness of the input graph which does not have any node features.
-We propose a unifying perspective and study the problems of (i) transductive node classification over \emph{incomplete graphs} and (ii) link prediction over graphs with \emph{node features}.
-We propose an extension to an existing box embedding model, and show that this model is fully expressive, and can solve both of these tasks in an end-to-end fashion.
-To empirically evaluate our model, we construct a knowledge graph with node features, which is challenging both for node classification and link prediction.
-Our model performs very strongly when compared to the respective state-of-the-art models for node classification and link prediction on this dataset and shows the importance of a unified perspective for node classification and link prediction on knowledge graphs.
+Node classification and link prediction are widely studied in graph representation learning.
+While both transductive node classification and link prediction operate over a \emph{single} input graph, they have so far been studied separately.
+Node classification models take an input graph with node features and incomplete node labels, and implicitly assume that the graph is relationally complete, i.e., no edges are missing.
+By contrast, link prediction models are solely motivated by relational incompleteness of the input graphs, and do not typically leverage node features or classes.
+We propose a unifying perspective and study the problems of (i) transductive node classification over \emph{incomplete graphs} and (ii) link prediction over graphs with \emph{node features}, introduce a new dataset for this setting, \datasetname, and conduct an extensive benchmarking study.